-- Vision implies blueprint of company's future.
-It describes where company wants to land/go. - It is a road map of company's future providing specifics about - Technology & customer focus, - > geographic and product markets to be pursued, - > capabilities it plans to develop and - > kind of company management wants to create. - Top management's views about company's direction & the product-customer-market-technology focus constitute the strategic vision for the Company. - A clearly articulated Vision enhances commitment of employees & helps steer energies in common direction. - For instance, Henry Ford's vision of a car in every garage had power because it captured the imagination of others, aided internal efforts to mobilize the Ford Motor Company's resources, and served as a reference point for gauging the merits of the company's strategic actions.

-Essentials of strategic vision

-- a) Creative thinking Developing strategic vision involves thinking creatively about how to prepare a company for future. - b) Developing strategic vision requires intelligent entrepreneurship. - c) It creates enthusiasm among members of Organization. - d) It shows/illuminates direction in which Organization is headed.
+rategic intent is extremely important for the future success and growth of th e enterprise, irrespective a of its nature and size.
+Strategic int specific term tent is generally stated in broad terms viz.
+Vision & Mission but when state ns, it is referred as goals and objectives. d in precise? lements of Stra ategic Intent: a) Vision b) Mission c) Goals and Objective d) Values/ Values ue System .I.
+Vision Vision implie es blueprint of company's future.
+It describes where company wants to land/go.
+It is a road n map of company's future providing specifics about Technolog gy & customer focus, ≻ geograph nic and product markets to be pursued, capabilit ties it plans to develop and ➤ kind of c company management wants to create. ment's views about company's direction & the product-customer-market-tech ne strategic vision for the Company. nology focus A clearly an direction. ticulated Vision enhances commitment of employees & helps steer energies in common of others, a , Henry Ford's vision of a car in every garage had power because it captured the ided internal efforts to mobilize the Ford Motor Company's resources, and int for gauging the merits of the company's strategic actions. imagination served as a ssentials of trategic vision a) Creative thinking - Developing strategic vision involves thinking creatively to prepare a company for future. y about how b) Developing strategic vision requires intelligent entrepreneurship. c) It creates enthusiasm among members of Organization. d) It shows/ illuminates direction in which Organization is headed.